lmatar/haxblog/index.md

 ![Haxball!](/images/haxballtitle.png)

 # Introduction
-Before we start diving into the different aspects of this project, I have a challenge for you!
+Before we dive into the different aspects of this project, I have a challenge for you!

 Let's look at two screenshots...